strongswan/strongswan/src/frontends/osx/README.md

 Both charon-xpc and the App must be code-signed to allow the installation of the privileged helper. git-grep for "Joe Developer" to change the signing identity.

+## XPC application protocol ##

+charon-xpc provides a Mach service under the name _org.strongswan.charon-xpc_.
+Clients can connect to this service to control the daemon.
+All messages on all connections use the following string dictionary keys/values:

+* _type_: XPC message type, currently either
+ * _rpc_ for a remote procedure call, expects a response
+ * _event_ for application specific event messages
+* _rpc_: defines the name of the RPC function to call (for _type_ = _rpc_)
+* _event_: defines a name for the event (for _type_ = _event_)

+Additional arguments and return values are specified by the call and can have any type.
+Keys are directly attached to the message dictionary.

+On the Mach service connection, the following RPC messages are currently
+defined:

+* string version = get_version()
+  * _version_: strongSwan version of charon-xpc
+* bool success = start_connection(string name, string host, string id, endpoint channel)
+  * _success_: TRUE if initiation started successfully
+  * _name_: connection name to initiate
+  * _host_: server hostname (and identity)
+  * _id_: client identity to use
+  * _channel_: XPC endpoint for this connection

+The start_connection() RPC returns just after the initation of the call and does not wait for the connection to establish.
+Nonetheless does it have a return value to indicate if connection initiation could be triggered.

+The App passes an (anonymous) XPC endpoint to start_connection().
+If the call succeeds, charon-xpc connects to this endpoint to establish a channel used for this specific IKE connection.

+On this channel, the following RPC calls are currently defined from charon-xpc to the App:

+* string password = get_password(string username)
+  * _password_: user password returned
+  * _username_: username to query a password for

+The following events are currently defined from charon-xpc to the App:
+* _up_: connection has been established
+* _down_: connection has been closed or failed to establish